Kemps Creek SAWT Advanced Resource Recovery Technology (ARRT) Facility

 Project Information:

-Kemps Creek SAWT Advanced Resource Recovery Technology (ARRT) Facility is an Alternative Waste Treatment project located in Kemps Creek, approximately 45km west of the Sydney CBD in NSW.
-It was registered in June 2013.
-While the exact project area for the carbon estimation is not explicitly detailed, the facility itself is located within the broader Elizabeth Drive Landfill site.
+Kemps Creek SAWT Advanced Resource Recovery Technology (ARRT) Facility is an Alternative Waste Treatment project located in Kemps Creek, approximately 45km west of the Sydney CBD and 15km southeast of Penrith in New South Wales.
+It was registered in June 2013 by the project proponent Veolia Recycling & Recovery ANZ Pty Limited and covers an unknown area size, operating within the boundaries of the waste processing facility itself.